Japan's Nomura posts Q2 net profit of $1.3 bln, third straight quarterly profit

-TOKYO, Oct 29 (Reuters) - Nomura Holdings 8604.T posted on Tuesday a second-quarter net profit of 138.6 billion yen ($1.27 billion), compared with a net loss in the same period a year ago.
+TOKYO, Oct 29 (Reuters) - Nomura Holdings 8604.T posted a second-quarter net profit of 138.6 billion yen ($1.3 billion), compared with a loss in the same period a year ago.

+The return to black from a second-quarter loss of 11.2 billion yen last year was driven by trading gains and gains on equity investments and marks a third straight quarter of profit.

-Japan's biggest brokerage and investment bank announced a plan in April to cut more than $1 billion in costs from its wholesale business and shut some of its domestic retail branches.
+Japan's biggest brokerage and investment bank has been restructuring and in April it announced a plan to cut more than $1 billion in costs from its wholesale business and shut some of its domestic retail branches.

+Second-quarter pretax profit for its wholesale division was 18.9 billion yen, compared with a 5 billion yen profit for the same period a year earlier.

+Though its business is on a stronger footing than last year when it posted its first annual loss in a decade, its reputation was hit in May when regulators censured it for leaking information related to listing and delisting criteria to clients.

 ($1 = 108.9700 yen)